uncenter/uncenter.dev/src/content/posts/thoughts-on-eleventy.md

 ### The homepage

-My first "ick" about the homepage lies in the very first section you see after opening 11ty.dev.
+My first observation about the homepage lies in the very first section you see after opening 11ty.dev.

 ![The first section on the Eleventy homepage, with links to Docs, Search, Blog, and social medias.](/assets/images/content/first-homepage-section.png)